jason-carter/GnuCash2Qif/README.md

  - Extract and ouput transactions
  - Output to a file (currently outputs to System Out)
+ - Add warnings/errors to the output (pass back to gui layer via event)
  - Add the CLI Options project properly (then can improve this Readme.md with better usage instructions
  - Consider a WPF UI (now that MS are supporting it going forward)
  - Add Unity / DI and Unit Tests (would normally have done this first if it wasn't experimental)